prjemian/demo2301/README.md

 # demo2301

-Try out pydata-sphinx-theme and its version switcher dropdown.
+Python repository template using pydata-sphinx-theme and its version switcher dropdown.